AdobeDocs/certification.en/help/certifications/at/at-renew.md

 >[!NOTE]
 >
->If you hold multiple [!DNL Adobe Target] Expert and Master-level certifications, complete the renewal requirements for just one certification, and the rest will be renewed automatically.
+>If you hold multiple [!DNL Adobe Target] Expert and Master certifications, complete the renewal requirements for just one certification, and the rest will be renewed automatically.

 ## Courses and Course Assessments for Expert and Master: